janEbert/immo-search/README.md

 applies local transformations to individual listing pages so the user can worry about captchas, JavaScript and other fun.

 ## Usage

+Simply navigate to an individual listing on one of the [supported websites](#supported-websites).
+The page will then automatically be updated with the overview information at the top while the rest of the page stays untouched.

 You can store any listing using the button at the top of the page.
 These are stored in the Firefox local storage as JSON with a